The scenario is this: you’re ending a long and successful relationship with your employer (or maybe a not-so-long or not-so-successful one).

-The scenario looks like this: you’re ending a long and successful relationship with your employer (or maybe a not so long or successful one).
-But while you were there, you were allowed to make use of your assigned computer to do things like check your personal email, use an instant messaging client, check in on Facebook, and maybe even surf the web occasionally for non-work related things.
+While there, you were allowed to use your work computer to check your personal email, use an instant messaging client, check in on Facebook, and even surf the web for non-work related things.

-Now on your way out the door, you’d like to make sure that your personal account information isn’t left behind.
-And perhaps clean up a few other traces of your activities as well.
+Now, on your way out the door, you’d like to make sure your personal account information isn’t left behind.
+Perhaps you’d like to clean up a few other traces of your activities as well.

 Become a Patron of Ask Leo! and go ad-free!